TheThingsIndustries/lorawan-stack-docs/doc/content/devices/abp-vs-otaa/_index.md

   Unlike ABP, OTAA end devices re-negotiate frame counters and session keys at establishing each new session.
 Hence, the lifetime of an OTAA device is not conditioned by the width of the frame counter.

+  Read more about LoRaWAN security in [The Things Network LoRaWAN documentation](https://www.thethingsnetwork.org/docs/lorawan/security/).

   For enhancing security, you can use a dedicated [Join Server](https://www.thethingsindustries.com/docs/reference/components/join-server/) to handle the join flow, Network Server and Application Server authentication, store root keys and generate session keys.
 Using a dedicated Join Server also prevents the vendor lock-in.
 Another option is using Hardware Secured Elements (see [ATECC608A](https://www.thethingsindustries.com/docs/devices/claim-atecc608a/)) which prevent the exposure of keys to software, firmware, manufacturing sites, and other third parties.

 3. **ABP end devices use fixed network parameters.**